The People's Army Model: Movement away from the Model

 With fewer large wars, fewer people are needed to serve at any given time.
 Additionally, reserves are no longer compulsory anymore.
 There are also fewer and more divisive career paths emerging with the modernization of the army.

 The melting pot ideal that served as the basis for the model has also begun to dissipate as a strong tie with socioeconomic status and racial identity serves as a mediating factor in army service.
-Availability of training courses towards certain more elite brigades has affected the authenticity of the “for the people” element of the army.
+The availability of training courses towards certain more elite brigades has affected the authenticity of the “for the people” element of the army.

 There is also debate within the country on the definition of the term "People's Army," because this suggests a similar intention to serve; however, there is a modern day divide among those serving to ensure that Israel maintains its status as a military powerhouse, and others who serve because it maintains a sense of Zionism.